escapegameibk/host/README.md

 	bit fields to be populated with an integer, a character and an integer respectively.
 A target should also be specified, what the desired value of the GPIO pin is.
 In case this is not specified, HIGH is assumed.

--secondary_trans: Secondary transmission triggers are built into a device
-	for the sole purpose of relaying information.
+- secondary_trans: Secondary transmission triggers are built into a device for the sole purpose of relaying information.
 It specifies, that the string specified within the string field to whatever the device has built-in as secondary means of communication.
 The null-termination is